-If you haven’t heard of pilates already, they are a physical fitness system developed by trainer Joseph Pilates.
+If you haven’t heard of pilates already (let alone face pilates), they are a physical fitness system developed by trainer Joseph Pilates.
 He described the art of “controlled movement” which is both like exercise and therapy combined.
 Pilate exercises emphasize your body’s alignment with its breathing, core, balance, and coordination.
 Many of the exercises begin at one’s core which includes the abdomen, lower back, and hips to ensure a proper base for more advanced pilate exercises.

 Because pilates have found great success in treating many chronic physical ailments as well as producing a healthy mental state, some have applied the same techniques outlined by Joseph Pilates to facial exercises to create pilates for the face.
 Although still a very small subset of face yoga, face pilates are still worth discussing and may suit you enough to incorporate them into your daily beautifying and exercise routine.

 Pilates for the face are similar to face massages but they more subtly workout your muscles, tightening the skin in the process.
 They are both a form of facial yoga and face exercise.
 Considered a non-invasive means of lifting the facial muscles, face pilates increase blood circulation and give your appearance more vibrancy.
 They’ve also been called a form of face aerobics because it is energy-generating.